-It’s been an agonising six year wait for the 2012 Urus concept to turn into the production car here, but Lamborghini is a tiny company don’t forget, selling just 3,500 cars a year (a figure it hopes to double with the Urus).
-Getting this car right could catapult Lamborghini into a different orbit - with more money to build more hairy-arsed supercars we know and love.
-It’s why there’s a tangible feeling, at the launch event in Rome, that this car matters, deeply, to each and every employee.
+Getting this car right has catapulted Lamborghini into a different orbit, with more money to build more physics-bending supercars we know and love.
+It’s why there was a tangible feeling, at the launch event in Rome, that this car matters, deeply, to each and every employee.
 Failure is not an option.

 Great, but it's still an SUV isn't it.

 The Urus arrived surfing on the wave of an explosion in the SUV segment.
 Bentley has taken off-road luxury to a new level with the Bentayga, the £300k Rolls-Royce Cullinan exists, Jeep is busy shoving Hellcat engines into the Grand Cherokee and even Ferrari has the Purosangue.
 Aston Martin has thrown its DBX into the ring too.